The StrokeEd MOOC

 Cost

-Participant feedback from 2024 MOOC
+Participant feedback from the 2025 UL MOOC

 I am a new graduate OT in acute setting and it has provided me with excellent insight into early assessment and recognition of areas to assess.